 Besides the development projects, BITZER actively supports legal regulations and self commitments concerning the responsible use of refrigerants as well as measures to increase system and components’ efficiency.

-The following report deals with potential measures of a short to medium-term change towards technologies with reduced environmental impact in medium and large size commercial refrigeration and air conditioning systems.
+The following report deals with potential measures of a short to medium-term change towards technologies with reduced environmental impact in medium and large size commercial and industrial refrigeration, air conditioning and heat pump systems.
 Furthermore, the experiences so far and the resulting consequences for plant technology are discussed.

 Several studies confirm that vapour compression refrigeration systems normally used commercially are far superior in efficiency to all other processes down to a cold space temperature of around -40°C.